Frequently Asked Questions

 - What if I am partially at fault?

-- Can I represent myself?
+- Can I represent myself and save on lawyer’s fees?

 - Contact a Sacramento personal injury lawyer

 Personal injury law pertains to civil cases between private individuals or entities.
 When one party causes injury or harm to another, the injured party can seek compensation for the resulting losses through a personal injury claim.
-The attorneys at Eric Ratinoff Law Corp want California residents to understand how personal injury law works.
+The Sacramento personal injury attorneys at Eric Ratinoff Law Corp want California residents to understand how personal injury law works.
 Consider the following frequently asked questions about personal injury if you are unsure about any aspect of a claim, and contact us today to schedule a consultation if you believe your claim holds merit.

 A: An individual may file a personal injury claim after sustaining some type of measurable loss or harm due to the negligent actions of another party.
 For example, John runs a red light and T-bones Dave’s car, causing severe injuries and property damage.
 John’s insurance is insufficient to cover Dave’s losses, so Dave files a personal injury claim against John to recover his damages.
 Personal injury claims can also arise from dog attacks, slip and fall injuries, or as civil actions from the victims of criminal acts.